davegardner/tyc4/times/2020-09-29-tanzanian-whale-network.md

 ## <a id="Links"></a>Links

+[Use this form](https://docs.google.com/forms/d/e/1FAIpQLSe1Cch4cKiP_jbFodOn2A2FsW-PW618dHvWZEGYg3QKH-f0gA/viewform) to report humpback sightings.

-Send an email to Gill Braulik, gillbraulik@gmail.com, or use your WhatsApp phone to join the group:
+To join the group send an email to Gill Braulik, gillbraulik@gmail.com, or use your WhatsApp phone to join:

 ![TZ Marine](/images/uploads/TZMarineEntry.jpg "")